 Simple Log Service allows you to quickly collect, process, query, and analyze logs.

-Simple Log Service allows you to ship data to its destination and build data pipelines between big data services on the cloud.
+Simple Log Service allows you to ship data to specified destinations and build data pipelines between big data services on the cloud.

 Field preprocessing and shipping